CodingCat/McGill-COMP535-Fall-2015/simulate_link_state_routing_protocol_with_java_socket_programming.md

 ##Simulation of Link State Routing##

 The basic idea of link state routing is that every router maintains its own description of the connectivity of the complete network.
 As a result, each router can calculates the next best hop for all possible destinations in the network.
-The key point in Link State Routing Protocol is to synchronize the network description in all nodes (In this project, we only consider a single LAN deployment).
+The key point in Link State Routing Protocol is to synchronize the network description in all nodes.

 In the following paragraphs, we will describe your tasks in this project in details.